pfiadeiro/blog-content/Azure Data Factory Linked Services Parameterization/README.md

 ## PowerShell Script

-The script *DeployAzureResources.ps1* will help you deploy the required resources to follow the blog post available [here](https://www.pedrofiadeiro.com/azure-data-factory-policies/azure-data-factory-linked-services-parameterization)
+The script *DeployAzureResources.ps1* will help you deploy the required resources to follow the blog post available [here](https://www.pedrofiadeiro.com/azure-data-factory-policies/azure-data-factory-linked-services-parameterization).

 The following actions will be executed by the script:
-- 2 SQL Servers with a database each will be created.
+- 2 SQL Servers with a database each will be created
-- Both will have firewall rules to allow Azure services to connect and your own ip address assuming you specify it correctly.
+- Both will have firewall rules to allow Azure services to connect and your own ip address assuming you specify it correctly
 - On the source database, a table will be created and a few records inserted.
-On the target database, a table will be created with no records.
+On the target database, a table will be created with no records
 - 2 storage accounts, each with a container, will be created.
 A file will be uploaded to the source storage account
 - A Data Factory Instance will be created.
 2 linked services will also be added, one for Azure SQL Database and another for Data Lake Gen2
 - Permissions will be assigned to the ADF instance to access both storage accounts

 ## Requirements

 In order to run this script you need the PowerShell modules **Az** and **SqlServer**.
-If you don't have them installed you can do it by executing the instructions seen in the image below
+If you don't have them installed you can do it by executing the instructions seen in the image below.

 ![PowerShell Modules](Images/PowerShell_Modules.png)

-You'll also need the Azure CLI which can be installed by following the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
+You'll also need the Azure CLI which can be installed by following the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 ## Execution